www.thornwalker.com/ditch/devlin_contents.htm

 I have admired his path-breaking writings in The Occidental Quarterly since I became aware of them, and I've emphatically recommended them to everyone within reach.
 Dr. Devlin is a writer — percipient, witty, and courageous — who simply must be read.

-• "Home economics" continues with sections 9 and 10, subtitled "Natural erosion of male role under modern conditions; deliberate erosion of male role by feminism" (October 13, 2008)
+¶ "Home economics" V, sections 9 and 10: "Natural erosion of male role under modern conditions; deliberate erosion of male role by feminism" (October 13, 2008)

 • One of the books I keep praising in these pages is Wendy Shalit's A Return to Modesty: Rediscovering the Lost Virtue (1997), but now Dr. Devlin presents a much sharper analysis of Shalit's thinking, especially as revealed in her second book, Girls Gone Mild.